-The reproductive system is complex and varies between different families of animals.
+Reproduction and development are crucial to maintaining a species population.
+The process of reproduction is complex and varies between different families of animals.
 While all species reproduce in one way or another, the way in which the eggs are fertilized and the young come into the world differ greatly.
-Development of animals also varies; some animals go through several stages of development.
+Animal growth and development also varies; some animals go through several stages of development.

 Types of Reproduction

 Asexual reproduction involves one parent without the fusion of sperm and egg.
 In essence, the female creature clones herself and can create an entire population without the presence of males.
 Asexual reproduction is generally limited to invertebrates, such as worms and certain sea creatures such as hydras and some species of sponge and coral as well as starfish and sea urchins.
 However, in the absence of available males, asexual reproduction also has been documented in some species of snake and some sharks.

 Sexual reproduction, on the other hand, is highly favored throughout the animal kingdom.
 Sexual reproduction requires a sperm to fertilize an egg, creating offspring.
 This can happen through physical contact or as in the case of some sea life, such as corals, sperm can be carried by the water and cause fertilization.
 Some creatures exhibit both asexual and sexual reproduction.